Promoting Interoperability

 • What Is Promoting Interoperability?

-In 2024, performance measurement in the MIPS program will be based on four weighted categories.
+In 2025, performance measurement in the MIPS program are based on four weighted categories.

 • Quality (30%),